MeltwaterArchive/rxrabbit/README.md

 ## RxRabbit example apps

-The [example-app](example-app) module contains example main classes that can useful to look at as a starting point for other developers.
+The [example-apps](example-apps) module contains example main classes that can useful to look at as a starting point for other developers.

-[ExampleAppShovel](example-app/src/main/java/com/meltwater/rxrabbit/example/ExampleAppShovel.java) - Consumes messages from one queue and publishes the messages to another queue
+[ExampleAppShovel](example-apps/src/main/java/com/meltwater/rxrabbit/example/ExampleAppShovel.java) - Consumes messages from one queue and publishes the messages to another queue
-[LoadGenerator](example-app/src/main/java/com/meltwater/rxrabbit/example/LoadGenerator.java) - Generates and publishes messages
+[LoadGenerator](example-apps/src/main/java/com/meltwater/rxrabbit/example/LoadGenerator.java) - Generates and publishes messages

 ### Run shovel example app